Mrs. Lalitha Raghuram

 In the year 2004 Lalitha’s passionate commitment to her profession transcended deep personal tragedy.
 In a tragic incident, her young 19 year old son had a fatal road accident and was declared brain dead.
 Walking the talk, Lalitha and her husband took the heart-breaking but inspiring decision to donate their son’s organs.
 For this brave and noble action, they were presented the CNN IBN Real Heroes Award.They received a trophy and a cash award of INR 5 Lakhs, which they have donated to MOHAN Foundationto further the cause of organ donation.

 Most recently, Lalitha has been inducted as an “Ashoka Fellow”.
 Ashoka Fellows are social entrepreneurs who have made a difference in the society through their innovative work.
 She has also received the “Rotary Vocational Excellence Award” and "Woman in Transplantation Hero Award" among several other awards.

-Executive Director -(Delhi-NCR) Pallavi has been in the development sector for over 20 years, working for a variety of organizations and causes.
+Executive Director -(Delhi-NCR) Pallavi has been in the development sector for close to 30 years, working for a variety of organizations and causes.
 She started the Delhi-NCR office of MOHAN Foundation in the year 2011.